Pasta with Chickpeas (Pasta e Ceci)

 How long does it keep?

-If you have any leftovers, you can store pasta with chickpeas in the fridge in a tight lid container for 2 days.
+If you have leftovers, keep pasta with chickpeas in a tight-lid container for 2 days in the fridge.

 However, the pasta will absorb liquid as it sits.
-To reheat, add up to 1 cup of water until it’s thinned to the desired consistency, then gently warm over medium-low heat.
+To reheat, add 1 cup of water until it’s thinned to the desired consistency, then gently warm over medium-low heat.

 More recipes with chickpeas?